 - attendance: 32,930

-Although the Sox rallied for four runs in the eighth, the Reds wound up 10-5 victors (the White Sox's other run was the result of Joe Jackson's third inning home run - the only homer of the Series) to clinch the Series 5 games to 3.
-Eller pitched a complete game to earn his second victory, while Williams was saddled with his third loss, a feat that would only be replicated - with no hint of dishonesty this time - when Yankees reliever George Frazier also ended up on the losing end of the score three times in the 1981 World Series.
+Although the Sox rallied for four runs in the 8th, the Reds wound up 10-5 victors (the White Sox's other run was the result of Joe Jackson's 3rd-inning home run - the only homer of the Series) to clinch the Series 5 games to 3.
+Hod Eller pitched a complete game to earn his second victory, while Williams was saddled with his third loss, a feat that would only be replicated - with no hint of dishonesty this time - when New York Yankees reliever George Frazier also ended up on the losing end of the score three times in the 1981 World Series.

 - William A. Cook: The 1919 World Series: What Really Happened ?, McFarland, Jefferson, NC, 2001.
 ISBN 978-0-7864-1069-9